The NDIS gives you more choice and control over what services you receive, and how you receive them.

 The National Disability Insurance Scheme (NDIS) is a new way to provide funding and supports to people with permanent and significant disabilities across Australia.

-Scope is a registered NDIS provider and is currently delivering services in the Barwon trial site.
+Scope is a registered NDIS provider and delivers services across Victoria

 The NDIS provides lifetime supports to individuals who meet the eligibility to criteria.
 The supports are based on a plan that includes your support needs, goals and aspirations.